pyrenaicus/neobanks/README.md

 ## Result

+You can see a live demo here: [neobank.surge.sh](https://neobank.surge.sh)

 ![my result](https://res.cloudinary.com/do6vrwdse/image/upload/v1653760388/caixabank/Screenshot_2022-05-28_at_19.52.35_xzxnlw.png)

 To build the app I followed an **Atomic design** methodology.
 Using this approach allows us to break our components into smaller units that can be developed and tested in isolation, and it helps to keep our directories in order as things scale up.